-Jerry Rousseau, the grandson of Hebert, said his grandfather’s store was a one-stop shop that residents could go to and get almost anything they needed.
+Jerry Rousseau, the grandson of Hebert, says his grandfather’s store was a one-stop shop that residents could go to and get almost anything they needed.

-“He sold anything and everything at his store,” Rousseau said.
+“He sold anything and everything at his store,” Rousseau says.
 “He sold groceries.
 He sold clothes.
-He even sold literal ice boxes because back in those days they didn’t have refrigerators.”
+He even sold literal iceboxes because back in those days they didn’t have refrigerators.”

 Hebert then built a dance hall, a casino and a moss gin.
 According to the De La Barre family text, by 1923 the small town added a bank, a school for children to attend grades one through four and a church, all which Gus de La Barre helped build and fund.
 Gus died in 1925, but left behind a community.